Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 Source: S&P Capital IQ.
 Total score = number of passes.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Intel and Texas Instruments and has bought calls on Intel.
-Motley Fool newsletter services have recommended buying shares of Intel and Linear Technology, as well as creating a bull call spread position on Intel.
+Fool contributor Dan Caplinger owns shares of Apple.
+The Motley Fool owns shares of Apple, Amazon.com, and Qualcomm.
+Motley Fool newsletter services recommend Apple, Amazon.com, and NVIDIA.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.